 5. Herbs

-We do not have a keen interest on herbs but there is a neat section dedicated to herbs like thyme and rosemary.
-The herbs are labelled too.
+We do not have a keen interest in herbs but there is a neat section dedicated to herbs like thyme and rosemary.
+The herbs are labeled too.

 6. Jungle Walk

-Surprisingly, there is a jungle walk section in O&R Garden.
-And some parts actually have a decent amount of moss growing over the roots of surrounding shrubs and trees!
+Surprisingly, there is a jungle walk section.
+And at some parts of the trail, there is a decent amount of moss growing over the roots of surrounding shrubs and trees!

 Not unlike what you would see in the Mossy Forest.